thunderbird/webext-examples/manifest_v3/quickfilter/readme.md

 ### Differences from the version for manifest v2

-The `browser_action` manifest entry had to be changed into an `action` manifest key and all call to `browser.browserAction.*` had to be replaced by `browser.action.*`.
+The `browser_action` manifest entry had to be changed into an `action` manifest key and all calls to `browser.browserAction.*` had to be replaced by `browser.action.*`.

 Adding an `onclick` callback function to the `createData` parameter of `browser.menus.create()` is no longer